Form an LLC in Arizona yourself with our simple step-by-step guide. It’s free and easy!

 Also, your business name should contain ‘Limited Liability Company’ or alternatively, any of these acronyms: ‘L.L.C’, ‘LLC’, ‘L.C.’ or ‘LC’.
 If needed, you can file an Application for Reservation of LLC Company Name form for $10/$30.
 Be sure to read the instructions linked in the form!

-To get one you have essentially three choices: hire an outside third-party service and expect to pay up to $160/year, elect someone within your company, or get a certified/qualified Alabama Registered Agent free of charge when you Incorporate with IncFile.
+To get one you have essentially three choices: hire an outside third-party service and expect to pay up to $160/year, elect someone within your company, or get a certified/qualified Alabama Registered Agent free of charge when you start an LLC with a filing service like IncFile or BizFilings.

 To officially register an LLC in Arizona, you need to file Articles of Organization with the Arizona Corporation Commission.

-Download the Arizona Articles of Organization form, then read every word and understand what it’s asking (especially if you don’t have a lawyer and aren’t working with a professional filing service).
+Download the Arizona Articles of Organization form, then read every word and understand what it’s asking (especially if you don’t have a lawyer and aren’t working with an LLC filing service).
 This is a declarative document of the basic details of your LLC for the public record so don’t file this until you know you’re ready.

 Filing Fee: $50